RemyTek/osdf/docs/style.md

 And yours might be simple, but the engine isn't.
 At all.

 ## Document.
 ALWAYS.
 And Excessively.
-Like the previous paragraph implies, this engine can be an absolute B to work with.
+Like the previous paragraph implies, this engine can sometimes be an absolute B to work with.
 Assuming that you wrote this code, it would take you literally two seconds to turn this:
 ```c
 // Code from:   quake3e/renderercommon/tr_font.c